- June 11, 2018

 - Categories: Defective Products

 The National Highway Traffic Safety Administration (NHTSA) has expressed ‘deep concern’ in a May 2018 press release that some high-risk 2006 Ford Rangers and Mazda B-Series pickup trucks with deficient Takata airbags have not been repaired quickly.
 These vehicles have been designated as ‘do not drive,’ and the airbags should be immediately replaced.
 NHTSA has issued another warning to vehicle owners to take their vehicles in for service immediately, to protect their safety and that of their families.
+If you or a loved one has been involved in a truck accident related to these safety concerns, please contact a truck accident lawyer for assistance.

 NHTSA Deputy Administrator Heidi King stated earlier this month that the agency’s top priority is ensuring public safety on American roads.
 King implored drivers to remember that these Takata airbags are known to be particularly dangerous as they may improperly inflate in an accident, spraying shrapnel on vehicle occupants.
 This malfunction can cause serious and sometimes fatal injuries.
+If you or a loved one has been affected by such an incident, it’s essential to consult with a car injury lawyer for legal guidance and support.

 NHTSA is asking the public, media and public safety advocates to spread this vital consumer auto safety message to make sure that it is heard by vehicle owners ,especially in these markets: